 Bay Area Rapid Transit Logo PNG

-The Bay Area Rapid Transit logo expresses determination and directness relating to a transportation network where these qualities are very important.
+The Bay Area Rapid Transit logo expresses determination and directness, qualities that are especially important in a transportation network.
 The balanced combination of wide and narrow elements accurately describes the company’s work.
 And the balanced colors speak of the company’s confidence and safety.

 Bay Area Rapid Transit: Brand overview

 Bay Area Rapid Transit (BART) is a high-speed transportation network that includes electric trains running in California’s San Francisco Bay Area.
-It connects the largest settlements of the region and two international airports, being a subway within the city.
-The system includes six lines with 50 stations (their total length is 211 km) and one branch line with diesel trains (its length is 16 km).
+It connects the region’s largest settlements and two international airports, serving as a subway within the city.
+The system includes six lines with 50 stations (total length 211 km) and one branch line for diesel trains (length 16 km).
 The final time of the company’s emergence is the autumn of 1972.
-It has become the fifth busiest railroad in the US, with an annual ridership of up to 118 million people.
-The head office is located in the city of Oakland.
+It has become the fifth-busiest railroad in the US, with an annual ridership of up to 118 million.
+The head office is located in Oakland.

 This transportation system opened in stages and was based on the Key System commuter train network and an electric streetcar line.
 It operated in the first half of the 20th century and provided regular service across the bay to the San Francisco area.
 But in the 1950s, it was dismantled and replaced with a highway.
-However, after studying the road traffic problems in the region, the experts came to a conclusion.
-From an economic point of view, it is much more profitable to build a network of high-speed transport that would connect the city with the surrounding settlements and important infrastructure facilities.
+However, after studying the region’s road traffic problems, the experts concluded.
+From an economic point of view, it is much more profitable to build a high-speed transport network that connects the city to surrounding settlements and key infrastructure facilities.

 Formal work on the project started in 1957.
 It consisted of creating a district authority for the future high-speed road.
 At first, it included five districts: Alameda, Contra Costa, San Francisco, Marin, and San Mateo.
 The alliance later partnered with the Valley Transportation Department in the Santa Clara area.
 As part of the Bay Area Rapid Transit expansion, Silicon Valley also joined it.
 It then expanded to include two local international airports.